 I am absolutely alive and kicking, however, and want to let people who’ve wondered know that I am still very much committed to clearing my name and ensuring that all the nonsense about my 2006 election campaign is finally acknowledged as nonsense in a court of law.

 It’s been a tough time but I have been so blessed to be surrounded by people who have helped me in every way possible.
 I am definitely stronger for the whole experience.

-I don’t plan to return to updating this website for a while yet, but I did want to return it to life, as it is a true and public record of the positivity and happiness that actually existed in my past – political, personal and professional – as opposed to all the negative and untrue nonsense that is still on the internet and continues to generate quite ridiculous comment, articles and blogposts.
+I don’t plan to return to fully updating this website for a while yet, but I did want to return it to life, as it is a true and public record of the positivity and happiness that actually existed in my past – political, personal and professional – as opposed to all the negative and untrue nonsense that is still on the internet and continues to generate quite ridiculous comment, articles and blogposts.